Volcano sight seeing tips

 Geldingadalir is located between Keflavik and Iceland's capital, Reykjavik.

 Get in your KuKu Campervan and take road 41 to the turnoff to Grindavík.

 Follow road 43 into the town of Grindavík and drive straight into town, drive straight until you see Nettó supermarket, take the first exit after Netto to the left; road 427 named; Austurvegur - and follow that road until you see the parking area next to the road.

 See the exact location of Geldingadalir Volcano on Geldingadalir Volcano map.

 Map of the hiking trails:

-What to be aware of on the hike
+What to be aware of on a hike to an active volcano

 First of all, you need to be aware of the weather, the optimum weather is a clear sky, southerly light wind.
-Check out the daily weather conditions for hiking to the volcano in Safe Travel Iceland.
+Check out the daily weather conditions for hiking to a volcano in Safe Travel Iceland.

 You can check out the daily gas dispersion forecast Iceland weather forecast.